 by Lori Sorrentino, Travlinmad

-To the south of Naples, Italy is the Sorrentine Peninsula with the scenic and historic Amalfi Coast, now a UNESCO World Heritage Site.
+To the south of Naples, Italy is the Sorrentine Peninsula with the scenic and historic Amalfi Coast, now one of the UNESCO World Heritage Sites in Europe.
 Facing the deep blue of the Tyrrhenian Sea, the coast is a patchwork of citrus and olive groves and vineyards set against the black rock of the mountainsides that seem to tumble into the sea.
 There are beaches, small bays, scenic overlooks, and ancient ruins all along the coast.

 Positano Amalfi Coast